The CapinCrouse Story: Building On Our Legacy

 – Dick Capin

-Dick Capin’s vision of an accounting firm dedicated to serving and empowering mission-focused not-for-profit organizations has been at the core of the firm’s mission for 45 years.
-Today, CapinCrouse serves nearly 1,500 nonprofit clients from a network of offices across the nation.
+Dick Capin’s vision of an accounting firm dedicated to serving and empowering mission-focused not-for-profit organizations has been at the core of the firm’s mission for more than 45 years.
+Today, CapinCrouse serves more than 1,500 not-for-profit clients from a network of offices across the nation.

 Dick retired from the firm in 1987 but has remained active in ministry service.
 God has continued to lead him to use his business and leadership skills in serving OMS International, Samaritan’s Purse, and the Billy Graham Evangelistic Association.